Andean flicker: Vocalization

 The Andean flicker has a large vocal repertiore.
 Its most common calls are "a loud, piercing kweeir...and a loud tew-tew-tew".
 Males display with a "kwa-kwa-kwa, wee-a, wee-a or kway-áp call".
 They also make "single or grouped peek or kek" calls that are thought to be for contact or alarm, and "a clear descending trill, brrrridip" that is thought to be for long-distance commumication.

 Status

 The IUCN follows HBW taxonomy and so has assessed the "northern" and "southern" Andean flickers separately.
 Both are considered to be of Least Concern.
 Both have large ranges and unknown population sizes that are believed to be stable.
 No immediate threats to either have been identified.
-The species is considered uncommon to locally fairly common, except uncommon and local in Ecudor where it was first documented in the 1990s.
+The species is considered uncommon to locally fairly common, except uncommon and local in Ecuador where it was first documented in the 1990s.
 It occurs in several national parks and sanctuaries.